eastgenomics/eggd_001_Reference/bed_files/README.md

 Contents:

+* :sleeping_bed: /bed_files/b37/kits/CEN/
+> This is the bed file containing RefSeq exons +/- 5bp of transcripts used in CEN panel design.
+This file delineates regions used to assess Twist WES performance using hap.py.

 * :sleeping_bed: /bed_files/b37/kits/gemini/refseq_nirvana_203.bed
 > This is the bed file containing RefSeq exons +/- 0bp, extracted from the Nirvana 2.0.3 Cache GRCH37 RefSeq .gff.
 This file delineates the regions for coverage analysis in Gemini/Dias.
 Obsolete.